ucsb-cs148/w25/_lectures/lect05.md

 Eventually, you'll have a new version of your branch, at which point you'll want to:

 * test to make sure that everything still works.
-* then "force push" to update GitHub with the new branch history for your branch (your changes "rebased" on the newest version of `master`).
+* then "force push" to update GitHub with the new branch history for your branch (your changes "rebased" on the newest version of `main`).

 ```
 git push --force origin thAddMenuItem